thee-fool/Convener-assignment/cadding/Readme.md

 - [3D Model & Animation Reference](https://sketchfab.com/3d-models/klann-linkage-walking-machine-a2e02d225eb04e9395367a78e43fc8d7)

 YOU have to make the full model as in the animated video ( Hint! use mirror ).
+The mechanism should be constrained such that rotating any one of the designated joints results in the movement of all four legs simultaneously.

 ### Submission Guidelines